What is Elder Law and How Can an Elder Law Attorney Help?

 Protections for the Community Spouse

 What happens when the sick spouse who has to go to the nursing home is the spouse who brings in all or most of the couple’s income?
 How is the well spouse to continue to pay the monthly bills?
-The Federal Government dealt with this problem by requiring states to establish a monthly income allowance (the “Minimum Monthly Maintenance Needs Allowance” or “MMNA”) and a resource allowance (the “Community Spouse resource Allowance,” or the “CSRA”) for the community spouse of a nursing home patient.
+An elder law attorney will advise you that the Federal Government dealt with this problem by requiring states to establish a monthly income allowance (the “Minimum Monthly Maintenance Needs Allowance” or “MMNA”) and a resource allowance (the “Community Spouse resource Allowance,” or the “CSRA”) for the community spouse of a nursing home patient.
 The MMNA and the CSRA fluctuate annually.

 The MMNA Allowance